ModiaSim/SignalTables.jl/docs/src/index.md

 ## Release Notes

+### Version 0.4.1

+- writeSignalTable(..., log=false):
+  - Info messages about not written elements only printed if log=true.
+  - Some issues corrected when writing signals.

 ### Version 0.4.0

 - New signal-type Map added (additionally to Var und Par signals) with two new functions Map(..), isMap(..).